-It has become apparent to the company that, in order to attract and retain talent, members of the Management Board, with the exception of the Chairman, must enjoy the protection guaranteed by an employment contract.
+It has become apparent to the company that, in order to attract and retain talent, members of the Management Board must enjoy the protection guaranteed by an employment contract.

-At 31 December 2014, the remuneration of the members of the Management Board comprised a fixed part and a variable part.
+At 31 December 2015, the remuneration of the members of the Management Board comprised a fixed part and a variable part.
 These amounts are reviewed annually.

-The variable part is based on the achievement of objectives that take account of quantitative criteria specific to the scope of operations covered:

-For the Chief Executive Officer of Somfy Activities, this includes profit growth, measured by the average growth in COR (Current Operating Result) over two years; the profitability of capital used, measured by the average level of ROCE (Return On Capital Employed) over two years; and lastly, business development, measured by sales growth and by its differential with the sales growth of a range of benchmarks consisting of nine companies deemed to be comparable.
+The variable part is based on the achievement of objectives that take account of quantitative and qualitative criteria.
+To strengthen solidarity within the Management Board, the bases and criteria for calculating the variable remuneration have been standardised for the three Management Board members.
+The criteria used for the quantitative part (referred to as "financial" criteria) are profit growth, measured by the average growth in COR (Current Operating Result) over two years; the growth in profitability of capital used, measured by the average level of ROCE (Return On Capital Employed) over two years; and lastly, business development, measured by sales growth and by its differential with the sales growth of a range of benchmarks consisting of nine companies deemed to be comparable.
+The criteria used for the qualitative part (referred to as "non-financial" criteria) concern the quality performance within the company, the monitoring of the Quality Management System (QMS), and the implementation of the Development Master Plan (DMP).
+These non-financial criteria are weighted by the Remuneration Committee's assessment of the personal and managerial involvement of the Management Board member concerned.
+For confidentiality reasons, the expected level of achievement of quantitative criteria, as well as the qualitative criteria, which are predetermined by the Supervisory Board, are not publicly disclosed.

-For the Chief Executive Officer of Somfy Participations, this includes growth in the net asset value of investments; the coefficient of achievement of annual budgets; and lastly, the improvement in the financial position of the Somfy Participations division.

-For the Chairman of the Management Board, this includes the performance of both divisions, Somfy Activities and Somfy Participations, weighted by the contribution of each division to the Group's net profit.
-An additional specific criterion measures the level of Group debt.

-This process is accompanied by qualitative criteria.
-For confidentiality reasons the expected level of achievement of quantitative criteria, as well as the qualitative criteria, which are predetermined, are not publicly disclosed.

-Other benefits, approved by the Supervisory Board and which can be granted, comprise:
+Other benefits, approved by the Supervisory Board, that may be granted comprise:

-- The potential allocation of stock options or performance-based shares, which is the subject of a special report as prescribed by Articles L. 225-184 and L. 225-197-4 of the Commercial Code.
-During the year just ended, no stock option plans were set up.
-A performance-based share plan was established in February 2014 for the benefit of certain of the Group's senior executives.
-Corporate officers do not benefit from this plan; - A so-called "Article 39" supplementary retirement scheme for senior managers and senior executives of the Group, set up by CMC SARL.
-Jean-Philippe Demaël, member of the Management Board, is a potential beneficiary of this pension scheme, which is described in more detail under "Information on appointments held and on remuneration received during the financial year" in the Management Board report to the Combined General Meeting of 13 May 2015; - Benefits in kind consisting of the use of a company car, as well as profit sharing, employee shareholding and contributions to the Group savings scheme in force within CMC SARL for holders of an employment contract.
-Members of the Management Board concerned: Jean-Philippe Demaël and Wilfrid Le Naour.
+- The potential allocation of stock options or performance-based shares, which are the subject of a special report as prescribed by Articles L. 225-184 and L. 225-197-4 of the Commercial Code.
+During the year just ended, no stock option plans or performance-based share plans were set up; - A so-called "Article 39" supplementary retirement scheme for senior executives and directors of the Group, set up by CMC SARL.
+Jean-Philippe Demaël, Chaiman of the Management Board, is a potential beneficiary of this pension scheme, which is described in more detail under "Information on appointments held and remuneration received during the financial year" in the Management Board Report to the Combined General Meeting of 24 May 2016; - The benefit in kind represented by the use of a company car: those concerned are Jean-Philippe Demaël, Jean Guillaume Despature and Pierre Ribeiro; - The benefit of the incentive bonus, profit sharing and the additional amount paid to the personal payments made to the employee savings plan applicable within CMC SARL and Somfy SAS for holders of employment contracts.
+Members of the Management Board concerned: Jean-Philippe Demaël, Jean Guillaume Despature and Pierre Ribeiro.

 Their value is separately disclosed in the Management Board report, just as the remuneration mentioned in this report is disclosed in its entirety and includes the salaries paid under employment contracts.